SIAT-IAT-235/P1-IncidentPage/README.md

 ### **Part 1: Update personal website**

-1. **Update the looks of your personal website with CSS**
+1. **Update the appearance of your personal website using CSS**
-   - Use ID, class, and element selectors
+   - Use ID, class, and element selectors.
-   - Apply padding and margins to elements
+   - Apply padding and margins to elements.
+   - Ensure your design is consistent across all pages of your website.

-   - You will need to use correct CSS styles based on the lecture slides.
-Your style and design is not graded.
-But try to make it look good :).
+2. **Note:** You will need to use the correct CSS styles based on the lecture slides.
+Your style and design are not graded, but try to make it look good :).

-### **Part 2: HTML Structure**
+### **Part 2: Build the AI Incident Page**

-1. **Build the HTML structure for your page:**
+1. **Create the HTML structure for the page:**
    - Use semantic HTML elements to organize your content meaningfully.
    - Ensure heading elements are sequenced logically and maintain proper hierarchy.
    - Focus on defining the meaning of the content without worrying about how it looks.

 **Content Requirements:**
    - Create a new page for your personal website.
-Titled Project 1, within the page you will add content from the provided dataset.
+Titled Project 1, within the page, you will add content from the provided dataset.
    - Select **four rows** from the dataset provided to build your page.
    - Your webpage must include the following sections for each incident:
      - **Header:** The title of the AI incident and a short description.